 A copy of his induction physical discloses that he was 5’8″, 125 pounds, had 20-20 vision and perfect hearing, and was missing all four wisdom teeth (his uncle was a dentist).
 It also notes that he had diphtheria as a young child.

 He Marries Louise Taylor

 He married my mother on Sunday, 20 December 1942 during the Christmas break before graduation and, judging by the dates, created me at the same time.
-The wedding, according to The Omaha Breeze, took place at noon in the First Baptist Church in Omaha with a Methodist minister presiding.
-(My mother’s family were members of the local Methodist church, while my father’s family were staunch Baptists.)
+The wedding, according to The Omaha Breeze newspaper, took place at noon in the First Baptist Church in Omaha with a Methodist minister presiding.
+(My mother’s family were members of the local Methodist church, while my father’s family were staunch Baptists; the wedding arrangement was evidently a compromise.)
 My mother’s sister Virginia was maid of honor and her future husband Jack Moore was best man.

 World War II Naval Service